-1. TRANSDUCER ANCHORS: Most users either suspend our submersible transducers in stilling wells or attach them to rigid conduit.
+Transducer Anchors: Most users either suspend our submersible transducers in stilling wells or attach them to rigid conduit.
 This is done to prevent damage to the transducer from shock caused by water turbulence.
 It is not advisable to tie your transducer to a pump or to piping, as any problem with the transducer could require that the pump be pulled from the installation.
 This could prove to be very expensive.
-(Please refer to the Cable Anchoring Schemes drawing in (Appendix A; page16) Some applications use an optional bracket to clamp the transducer to a fixed object (i.e., wall, ladder, step) or require the unit to be suspended without any protective still well or attachment device.
+(Please refer to the Cable Anchoring Schemes drawing in Appendix A.)

+Some applications use our optional bracket (P/N 49-06-00PC) to clamp the transducer to a fixed object (i.e., wall, ladder, step) or require the unit to be suspended without any protective still well or attachment device.
 In all installations, care should be taken to ensure no damage occurs to the cable.

-2. TRANSDUCER SUBMERSION: Damage to submersible cable is one of the most frequent causes of transducer failure.
+- 2. Transducer Submersion: Damage to submersible cable is one of the most frequent causes of transducer failure.
 Lower your transducer into the liquid slowly, making sure the cable does not drag over sharp edges and only to the depth necessary.
 Avoid dropping the unit from the surface.
-This does not apply to Series 27, 28, and 30 transducers.

-3. MOISTURE PROTECTION INSTALLATION: (For submersible transducers vented gage pressure format only) Always install moisture protection immediately after transducer installation.
-Failure to use one could result in premature failure of the transducer; which would not be covered by warranty.
+This does not apply to Series 27, 28, and 30 transducers. - 3.
+SuperDry[TM] Vent Filter (Desiccant) or Aneroid Bellows Installation (For submersible transducers vented gage pressure format only) Always install a desiccant vent filter or aneroid bellows immediately after transducer installation.
+Failure to use one or the other could result in premature failure of the transducer; which would not be covered by warranty.
 If you use a desiccant filter, you should establish a regular maintenance schedule.
-You should change your vent filter when it is 75% depleted (pink color).
+You should change your vent filter when it is 75% spent (pink color).
 Replacement filters are available at a nominal cost from the factory.
 Do not remove the old vent filter until a new one is available.
 The most common failure mode of our transducers is moisture and corrosion damage due to lack of use or maintenance of the vent filter.
 This will allow air into the desiccant filter and allows the transducer to properly vent with changes in barometric pressure.